vaping & electronic cigarettes

 The most egregious spin is applied to the data on “current vaping.”
 The CDC’s National Youth Tobacco Survey (NYTS) is the source cited for the majority of vaping and tobacco usage data on young people.
 This survey asks middle and high schoolers if they have vaped, even once, within the last 30 days, and if the answer is “yes” they are recorded as a “current user.”
 Even if they never touch another vapor device in their life, they are recorded for that year as “currently vaping.”
 Using this data as a metric is highly misleading considering the propensity for youth experimentation, and the perception by the public that “current vaping” means they are vaping regularly or daily.
 Imagine having 1 or 2 alcoholic beverages in a month and being called a “current alcoholic.”

-Newly available data for 2021 shows a dramatic 59% decrease in “current vaping” since 2019, putting the current usage rate back to “pre-epidemic” levels.
+Newly available data for 2022 shows a dramatic 48% decrease in high school “current vaping” since 2019, putting the current usage rate back to “pre-epidemic” levels.

 The “Gateway Theory” proposed by some researchers claims that youth who vape will be more likely to start smoking cigarettes.
 They come to this conclusion by looking at youth who vaped and also smoked, and creating a causal link between the two.
 This also is extremely misleading because correlation does not equal causation.
 If you were to examine the number of adults who use illicit drugs and those who also drink alcohol you’d find a dramatic correlation – many people do both.
 But that does not mean that drinking alcohol is a gateway to drug use.